Soham-More/PentinumOS/README.md

 - USB Devices
   - Mouse
   - Keyboard
-- Better Stack Trace during a crash

 # Known Bugs
 - Uncommenting a printf line in elf.c in bootloader code causes UHCI driver in kernel to crash.
+[Fixed]